hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 -	**Documentation**: It is used to open the documentation of Management Center in a window inside the tool.
 Please see [Documentation](#documentation).
 -	**Administration**: It is used by the admin users to manage users in the system.
 Please see [Administration](#administration).
 -	**Time Travel**: It is used to see the cluster's situation at a time in the past.
 Please see [Time Travel](#time-travel).
 -	**Cluster Selector**: It is used to switch between clusters.
-When the mouse is moved onto this item, a dropdown list of clusters appears.
+When the mouse is moved onto this item, a drop down list of clusters appears.

   ![](images/4ChangeCluster.jpg)